Alfred Sisley Biography | Oil Paintings

 The Exposition Indépendantes, the first Impressionist show that so affected the course of modern art, contained no less than twenty-one oil canvases by Alfred Sisley.
 The show caused quite a scandal and generated a lot of negative press, The sale, resulted in the artist’s twenty-one oil paintings bringing in only a little over two thousand Francs.
 Few of the Impressionists endured the hardships that befell Alfred Sisley, who was reduced at one point to selling reproduction copies of Théodore Rousseau’s paintings and his own canvases for twenty-five Francs.
-Sisley and Renoir often found a table at the restaurant owned by M. Murer, a great lover of painting, who good-heartedly accepted Sisley’s oil paintings as payment for meals at his establishment.
-Without his generosity, Sisley would have starved.
+Sisley and Renoir often ate at a restaurant owned by Mr. Murer, a great art lover, he happily accepted Sisley’s oil paintings in lieu of payment for meals with wine, without his generosity, Sisley would have starved.

 Alfred Sisley one of the creators of French Impressionism.

-From 1874 onwards he exhibited with the Impressionists and is regarded as the painter who remained most steadfast to the aims and ideals of that movement.
-The vast majority of his works are landscapes, drawing on the valleys of the Loire, Seine, and Thames for most of his subjects.
+From 1874 onward he exhibited with the Impressionists and is regarded as the painter who remained most steadfast to the aims and ideals of that movement.
+The majority of Sisley's artworks are landscapes, painted in the Loire and Seine river valley, and Thames river.
 Alfred Sisley reveled in the subtleties of cloud formations and the effects of light, especially in the darting reflection of water.

-Allée des peupliers de Moret (The Lane of Poplars at Moret) has been stolen three times from the Musée des Beaux-Arts in Nice, once in 1978 when on loan in Marseilles recovered a few days later in the city's sewers, again in 1998 when the museum's curator was convicted of the theft and jailed for five years and finally in August 2007, a year later French police recovered it and three other stolen paintings from a van in Marseilles.
+Allée des Peupliers de Moret (The Lane of Poplars at Moret) has been stolen three times from the Musée des Beaux-Arts in Nice, first in 1978 when it was on loan in Marseilles, it was recovered a few days later hidden in the city's sewers, secondly in 1998 when the museum's curator was convicted of the theft and jailed for five years for an inside job and thirdly in 2007, again in Marseilles, a year later French police recovered it and three other stolen paintings from a van.

 The very interesting THEN & NOW photo section.
 See, the present day location that inspired the famous artist Alfred Sisley.
 We travel the world to find the exact location where the artist set up his easel to paint.
 We photograph it as it appears today.
 Now, you can compare side by side photos of the original oil painting and the present-day location.